kubecost/docs/thanos-upgrade.md

 Thanos 0.15.0 has over 10x performance improvements, so this is well worth the effort.

 Your values-thanos.yaml needs to be updated to the new defaults: https://github.com/kubecost/cost-analyzer-helm-chart/commit/752b584a520f2ff089517341ab2eca2664980dab#diff-b5f07a55b9483e6b0fc339c7a03fa08b .
-The PR bumps the image version, adds the queryFrontend component, and increases concurrency.
+The PR bumps the image version, adds the [query-frontend](https://thanos.io/tip/components/query-frontend.md/) component, and increases concurrency.

 This is simplified if you're using our default values-thanos.yaml -- that has the new configs already.